ScottLogic/blog/_posts/2025-09-05-leveraging-copilot-for-refactoring.md

   - UI
   - Playwright
   - AI
-summary: This blog explores best use practices for co-pilot and automation
+summary: This blog explores how GitHub Copilot can be used to make refactr
 author: mnyamunda
 image: mnyamunda/assets/mnyamunda.jpg
 ---

-# Problem
+# The Problem

 Sometimes automation is kept relatively lightweight as there may be very few flows to automate.
 At this point very few positive and negative path scenarios are created to give quick confidence as regression.
 At some point the team may now realise that there are more and more scenarios that need to be added to ensure functionality of the application.
 This is when the team must adapt their test automation scripts to now cover those new scenarios and also ensure that they are easy and intuitive to update.
 There is also a certain threshold where the test suite should be updated to use a page object model, as tests will become very difficult to maintain otherwise.